RyanLiu6/Ena/README.md

 `DEFAULT` and `SIMPLE` are quite self-explanatory; `DIME` is the order in which the iOS app expects and prompts the user for the column names, and it's easier to simply click next 4 times in a row withing moving anything around, a real lazy approach to it if you will.

 ##### Categories
 By default, Ena will only categorize transactions into two categories - expenses and income.
-This behaviour can be configured and will be expanded at a later date to integrate a local Ollama instance to use a custom LLM model to categorize transactions.
-The idea is to prompt an open-sourced model, like Llama3 or Phi3 with all possible categories along with some examples, so that it can categorize expenses to better help visualize their spendings into accurate categories without the user manually having to do so.
+This behaviour can be configured to instead use a local custom LLM via Ollama to categorize transactions.
+This will allow Ena to automatically categorize transactions without manual user input.

 This feature is represented by the `use_llm` flag, and by default, is set to False (no).